-Deer in Michigan have a rich history of management and are a 20th-century conservation success story.
-Virtually extirpated at one point, deer now occur in every county of the state.
+eer in Michigan have a rich history of management and are a 20thcentury conservation success story.
+Virtually extirpated at one point, deer now occupy every county of the state.

-According to the 2019 Deer Harvest Survey Report, the MDNR estimates that 540,147 hunters pursued white-tailed deer and spent 7.5 million days afield.
+According to the 2019 Deer Harvest Survey Report, the Michigan Department of Natural Resources estimated that 540,147 hunters pursued white-tailed deer and spent 7.5 million days afield.